Vilasagarvaishnavi/Flipkart-mobile-analysis/README.md

 This project is about which brand offers the best features in the market with the given price range.
 The data for this project is collected from Flipkart.
-By utilizing web scraping, I extracted the required information from the flipkart website.
+By utilizing web scraping, I extracted the required information from the flipkart website and also created columns using DAX.
+And then created visualization using Powerbi.